 When you build a pallet bed frame remember you can turn this adventure into a family-centered project – kids love to offer their input in the crafting of their future beds for instance.
 However, it is a DIY weekend project more than a day’s challenge, as paint and varnish need to dry.
 Therefore, plan your next bed project carefully, gather the materials and tools, and spend an awesome weekend completely revamping your bedroom in an eco-friendly and creative manner!

-Here below are some example of pallet platform beds you could build with this tutorial.
+Here below are some examples of pallet platform beds you could build with this tutorial.